Actually Romantic: Music and lyrics

 Swift wrote and produced "Actually Romantic" with Max Martin and Shellback.
-It is an alternative rock, guitar pop, and pop-punk song, characterized by a grunge electric guitar.
+It is an alternative rock, guitar pop, pop-punk, and power pop song, characterized by a grunge electric guitar.
 It follows the I–vi–III–IV chord progression.
 Some critics called it melodically reminiscent of the Pixies's "Where Is My Mind?"
 (1988).
-Pitchfork's Walden Green described the sound as "diet indie rock", and Consequence's Paolo Ragusa said the song has an alternative rock feel with influences of slacker rock, 1990s power pop similar to the music of Weezer, and the "more energetic cuts" of Olivia Rodrigo.
+Pitchfork's Walden Green described the sound as "diet indie rock"; and Consequence's Paolo Ragusa said the song has an alternative rock feel with influences of slacker rock, 1990s power pop similar to the music of Weezer, and the "more energetic cuts" of Olivia Rodrigo.

 Lyrically, "Actually Romantic" addresses an individual whose adversarial fixation on Swift is portrayed as a perverse declaration of love.
 Multiple critics interpreted the song as a diss track targeting Charli XCX, as the title is speculated to allude to Charli XCX's "Everything Is Romantic" (2024).
 The lyric mentioning a song whose author feels "sick [seeing Swift's face]" is viewed as a direct reference to "Sympathy Is a Knife".
 Another line ("High-fived my ex and then you said you're glad he ghosted me") is believed to reference Healy.